dannegomez/cs-kco-v3-csv-report-sum/README.md

 # cs-kco-v3-csv-report-sum
-Klarna checkout v3 custom report summerizer
+Simple c# program to summerize custom reports from Klarna checkout v3.

+Sums FEE, SALE and RETURN in a datagridview.